t-edson/P65Pas/README.md

 ```
 The size of this array will be set to the size of the string.
 In this case is 4 chars.

-En geenral, arrays can be initialized when declaring a varaible;
+In general, arrays can be initialized when declaring a variable;

 ```
 TYPE